-JML Law’s Riverside product liability attorney explains that in any product liability lawsuit, multiple parties may be held liable for the injuries, damages and losses associated with a product’s malfunction or defect.
+JML Law’s Riverside product liability attorney explains that in any product liability lawsuit, multiple parties may be held liable for the injuries, damages, and losses associated with a product’s malfunction or defect.

 In Ries’s case, the lawsuit was filed against the e-cigarette distributor VapCigs, its wholesaler, Cartons 2 Go, and the Corona store where Ries bought the USD-charged device, Tobacco Expo.

-Ries and her husband were on their way to the airport when the woman decided to plug her electronic cigarette into the car’s charged.
+Ries and her husband were on their way to the airport when the woman decided to plug her electronic cigarette into the car’s charge.
 Unexpectedly, liquid started dripping from the battery before there were a loud bang and e-cigarette battery explosion.

-Flames caught Ries’s dress and the car’s seat on fire, leaving the 31-year-old woman with second-degree burns on her legs, buttocks and hand in addition to emotional trauma.
+Flames caught Ries’s dress and the car’s seat on fire, leaving the 31-year-old woman with second-degree burns on her legs, buttocks, and hand in addition to emotional trauma.

 In the lawsuit, Ries alleged that the above-mentioned liable parties mentioned that the e-cigarette could be charged with a car charger and failed to warn that doing so could be dangerous.
 After Ries’s case went viral, VapCigs began warning users not to charge the e-cigarette battery in the car, according to the lawsuit reviewed by JML Law.